How to Become a Certified Medical Assistant (CMA)

 • Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP); Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-Chattahoochee Valley Community College’s associate of applied science program in medical assisting prepares students to perform clinical and administrative tasks to assist physicians in various areas of medical practice.
-Graduates of this program will be eligible to sit for the Certified Clinical Medical Assistant (CCMA) exam.
+Coastal Alabama Community College’s associate of applied science program in medical assisting technology prepares graduates to practice competent, safe, patient-centered care in a rapidly changing and increasingly complex healthcare system.
+Graduates can sit for the Certified Clinical Medical Assistant (CCMA) exam.

 El Paso Community College